kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

-`Flow.urls` contains all views and task actions URLs and can be used directly in the URL config. `viewflow.flow.viewset.FlowViewset` and `viewflow.rest.viewt.FlowViewset` builds a URL config that contains list views (ex: inbox) besides.
+`Flow.urls` contains all views and task actions URLs and can be used directly in the URL config. `viewflow.flow.viewset.FlowViewset` and `viewflow.rest.view.FlowViewset` builds a URL config that contains list views (ex: inbox) besides.
 If you use the viewflow frontend, no specific URL configuration is required.